Robust Domain Adaptive Object Detection with Unified Multi-Granularity Alignment: Experiments

+It is worth noting that, if applied on the source domain data, AEMA may encounter the overfitting issue.
+Specifically, as demonstrated in Tab.\ref{tab:hyperp-ab}, we can observe that, when U($a_{\delta}$, $b_{\delta}$) and U($a_{u}$, $b_{u}$) are both 1.0 and the evaluation data and the training source domain data are the same, the performance of the detector trained with AEMA method is 46.2\%, which is actually lower than that trained using EMA with 46.5\% (see Tab.~\ref{tab:comparison_ema_AEMA}) due to the overfitting issue.
+However, when generating the discrepancy of data distribution on the source data, this issue can be effectively alleviated.
+From Tab.~\ref{tab:hyperp-ab}, we can see that, when using appropriate ($a_{\delta}$, $b_{\delta}$) and ($a_{u}$, $b_{u}$), \eg, ($0.8$, $0.9$) and ($0.4$, $0.5$), the domain shift simulation effectively helps our AEMA in improving detection performance with 47.9\% mAP score, which clearly outperforms EMA with 46.5\% mAP score.

+Additionally, in AEMA, we exclusively sample evaluation data from the source domain because the target domain does not provide label information for the data (note, this is determined by the definition of the unsupervised domain adaption detection) and thus the pseudo-labels generated, if using data from target domain, will contain substantial amount of noise, which is not desired for AEMA in which we need to precisely assess the performance of both student and teacher networks and reasonably integrate the two based on evaluation results.
+Because of this, we choose to use the source domain data only for AEMA.

 \textbf{Computational complexity.} In Table \ref{tab_complexity}, we show the comparison of computational complexity between our method and other state-of-the-art approaches.
-As shown in Tab. \ref{tab_complexity}, on FCOS, our MGA performs better with reasonable increased complexity over its primary contender CFA~\cite{DBLP:conf/eccv/HsuTLY20}; while our method has less parameters on the top of Faster-RCNN than two recent methods SCL~\cite{DBLP:journals/corr/abs-1911-02559} and SAPNet~\cite{DBLP:conf/eccv/LiDZWLWZ20}.
+As shown in Tab. \ref{tab_complexity}, From Tab.~\ref{tab_complexity}, we can observe that, all the domain adaption detection models, including CFA~\cite{DBLP:conf/eccv/HsuTLY20} and SCAN~\cite{DBLP:conf/aaai/Li_2022} based on FCOS and SCL~\cite{DBLP:journals/corr/abs-1911-02559}, SAPNet~\cite{DBLP:journals/corr/abs-1911-02559} based on Faster-RCNN, and ours, result in increased computational complexity.
+Compared to the state-of-the-art CFA and SCAN based on FCOS, our MGA performs better with reasonable increased complexity.
+In addition, on the top of Faster-RCNN, our method shows better performance and has less parameters than two recent methods SCL and SAPNet, though the computational complexity is slightly higher.

+To scale with dataset size (\eg, when dealing with large-scale datasets), one possible solution is to optimize OSGF and MGD which are involved with extensive feature extraction and alignment.
+For example, we can adopt parallel techniques to implement the multi-stream feature extraction in OSGF.
+Besides, another way is to increase the training batchsize.
+Since the gpu memory of our method is not that large, one can accelerate learning on large-scale datsets with larger batchsize and using more gpus.
+Since this is beyond the goal of this work, we leave these as our future work.